up-n-atom/8311/docs/posts/masquerade-as-the-frontier-fox222-frx523-with-the-bfw-solutions-was-110.md

 slug: masquerade-as-the-frontier-fox222-frx523-with-the-bfw-solutions-was-110
 ---

-# Masquerade as the Frontier FOX222/FRX523 with the BFW Solutions WAS-110
+# Masquerade as the Frontier Communications Inc. FOX222/FRX523 with the BFW Solutions WAS-110

 <!-- more -->
 <!-- nocont -->